Javadyakuza/TIP3-Docs/index.md

 # TIP-3 Standard

-TIP-3 is the technical standard for all fungible tokens of the [TVM(Threaded virtual machine)](https://everkit.org/en/articles/the-virtual-machine-tvm-1) based blockchains.
+TIP-3 is the technical standard for all fungible tokens of the [TVM(Ton Virtual Machine)](https://everkit.org/en/articles/the-virtual-machine-tvm-1) based blockchains.

 # Differences with ERC-20